Synchronize branches with Guidewire VCS

 If you rebase an existing commit that contains changes to the Guidewire Layer, for example, a commit with the new InsuranceSuite release provided by Guidewire, the commit hash might change.

-During pushing to the Guidewire VCS, such a commit will be treated as a new change and violation of the Guidewire Layer modification.
+During pushing to the Guidewire-managed repository, such a commit will be treated as a new change and violation of the Guidewire Layer modification.

-When pushing branches, either from a local branch or during synchronization between two remote repositories, operation might be rejected with the Updates were rejected because the tip of your current branch is behind its remote counterpart error or similar.
-The error means that there is a conflict in commits between a branch you are trying to push and a target branch.
+When pushing branches, either from a local branch or during synchronization between the two repositories, operation might be rejected with the Updates were rejected because the tip of your current branch is behind its remote counterpart error or similar.
+This error means that there is a conflict in commits between a branch that you are trying to push from and the remote branch.

 To resolve this error:

-1. Compare commits between your local branch and a target remote branch.
-For details, see Comparing your local branch with specific remote repository.
+- Compare commits between your local branch and the target remote branch.
+For details, see Compare your local branch with the remote branch.

-• When synchronizing two remote branches between two remote repositories.
+When synchronizing the two remote branches between two remote repositories.

-2. Compare commits between created branches.
-For details, see Comparing your local branch with specific remote repository.
+- Compare commits between created branches.
+For details, see Compare your local branch with the remote branch.

-3. Resolve conflicts or merge changes from both local branches to one of them.
+- Resolve conflicts or merge changes from both the branches to one of them.

-4. Push the changes with resolved conflicts to both remote repositories under the original branch name.
+- Push the changes with resolved conflicts to both repositories under the original branch name.

-Before pushing, ensure that all the required changes are in the local branch from which you will be pushing, as pushing with the --force option will rewrite the history of the target branch.
+Before pushing, ensure that all the required changes are in the local branch from which you will be pushing, as pushing with the --force option will rewrite the history of the remote branch.

 Malformed LFS files

-• If you encounter an issue with malformed LFS files, check if you have Git LFS installed and set up in the local repository from which the code was pushed.
+- If you encounter an issue with the malformed LFS files, check if you have Git LFS installed and set up in the local repository from which the code was pushed.

 When you don't fetch or pull the files tracked by Git LFS and push only references to those files, these files are malformed.